STUDENT SERVICES

 General Information

-Residence halls are equipped with kitchens, laundries, lounges, computer labs, television rooms, mail facilities, and study/meeting areas.
-The majority of the residence halls offer double occupancy rooms with community bathrooms, though single occupancy rooms and/or suite-style bathroom arrangements are also available.
-Dedicated in 2004, the four residence halls of the East Campus Village deliver apartment-style living to groups of two to four residents.
-These fully-furnished apartments feature private bedrooms, living rooms, kitchens and private or semi-private bathrooms.
+The majority of the residence halls offer double occupancy rooms with community bathrooms, although single occupancy rooms and/or suite-style bathroom arrangements are also available.
+The four residence halls of the East Campus Village deliver apartment-style living to groups of two to four residents.
+These fully furnished apartments feature private bedrooms, living rooms, kitchens and private or semi-private bathrooms.
+Residence halls are equipped with air conditioning, kitchens, laundry facilities, lounges, computer labs, television rooms, mail facilities, and study/meeting areas.
+Residence hall rates include wireless Internet, cable television, and all utilities as well as programs and activities provided by live-in staff members.

-Research at the University of Georgia and nationwide consistently indicate that students who live on campus their first year of college get better grades, are more deeply integrated into the campus community and report a higher level of overall satisfaction with their entire collegiate experience.
-For these reasons, in 2004 the University of Georgia instituted a First-Year Live-On Requirement that mandates residence hall occupancy through the first year at UGA.
+Research at the University of Georgia and nationwide consistently indicates that students who live on campus their first year of college get better grades, are more deeply integrated into the campus community, and report a higher level of overall satisfaction with their entire collegiate experience.
+For these reasons, in 2004 the University of Georgia instituted a first-year live-on requirement that mandates residence hall occupancy through a student’s first year at UGA.
 Some students may be exempt from this requirement.

 Housing Contract and Registration

-For the convenience of students and administrative personnel, the entire residence hall registration process is completed online through the Department of University Housing’s web site.
+The entire residence hall registration process is completed online through University Housing’s website at housing.uga.edu.
 All students are urged to be familiar with the terms and conditions of the contract prior to signing.
-Although binding for the full length of the contract, mid-year terminations may be granted to facilitate student participation in off-campus academic opportunities and programs such as student teaching, internships and study abroad.
+Although binding for the full length of the contract, mid-year terminations may be granted to facilitate student participation in off-campus academic opportunities and programs such as student teaching, internships, and study abroad.

 To register for housing accommodations, applicants must complete an online registration and submit a non-refundable $35 registration fee.
 Only students admitted to the University of Georgia are eligible to register.

-The Family and Graduate Housing communities house approximately 900 residents in the University Village, Rogers Road, and Brandon Oaks areas.
-These complexes offers one (1) and two (2) bedroom unfurnished apartments to undergraduate and graduate students from all over the world.
+The University Village Community houses students in the University Village, Rogers Road, and Brandon Oaks areas of campus.
+These complexes offer one- and two-bedroom unfurnished apartments to undergraduate and graduate students from all over the world.
 These on-campus apartments are designed to provide convenient and comfortable living at minimal cost.

-Applications may be submitted through the Family and Graduate Housing Web site.
-To qualify for residency, students must be married or in a domestic partnership, be unmarried parents with one or more dependents, be students with legal dependent(s), or be unmarried graduate students.
-For more detailed information, contact the Family and Graduate Housing office, or visit the web site.
+Registration may be completed through the University Housing website.
+To qualify for residency, students must be married or in a domestic partnership, be unmarried parents with one or more dependents, be students with legal dependent(s), or be graduate students.
+For more detailed information, contact the Housing Assignments Office or visit the website.

 Contact Information